chophilip21/VLM-cross-scene-portrait-matcher/README.md

-# Getting started with Pyinside6
+# Getting started on Windows

 The way you set things up on Linux and Windows is slightly different.
 Windows make life hard for devs.